Kathryn Mariucci, CPIA, RBP

 VII.
 Sanitation monitoring

-- SystemSURE (see SOP) - indicates that sanitation has occurred; use on the first Monday of month.
+- SystemSURE (see SOP) - indicates that sanitation has occurred; use on the first Monday of the month.

 - Thermolabel Temperature Strips (see SOP) - indicates that temperature of 180°F was achieved; use one strip in first cage wash load each day.